dtrifiro/dtrifiro.github.io/vllm-talk/markdown/build.md

 What's not simple?

-- There are multiple several multiple targets (Nvidia CUDA, AMD ROCm, Google TPU, Intel HPU, CPU, ...)
+- There are several available targets: Nvidia CUDA, AMD ROCm, Google TPU, Intel HPU, CPU, ...
-- Different toolchains
+- Different toolchains required, depending on target
-  - Toolchain can be huge (I'm looking at you AMD!)
 - Hardware requirements
-  - Build is very hungry for memory and CPU (several GBs of memory required per process)
+- Build can be very hungry for memory and CPU (several GBs of memory required per process)

 .